Gurwan/Spin-the-bottle-android-app/README.md

 <hr> </hr>

-<p> This application allows you to play to "Spin the bottle" without bottle.
-This application is coded in Java with the Android Studio IDE.</p>
+<p> This application allows you to play to "Spin the bottle" without bottle. <br> This application is coded in Java with the Android Studio IDE.</p>